cosmos/cosmos/PLAN.md

   information concerning the proposed on-chain governance mechanism for the creation of more atoms, please see the whitepaper for details.

 * The atoms will not be available for use until after genesis day.
-At the earliest, genesis day is estimated to be sometime in Q3 2017.
+Genesis day is estimated to be sometime in early Q4 2017.

 * AIB's atoms will vest over a priod of two years after Genesis.
 None of the funders' atoms will need to vest.